chirayuj01/Melodify-music-player-flutter-app/README.md

-Here’s the updated `README.md` content in plain text format:

----

 # MoodHub

 MoodHub is a Flutter-based mobile application designed to enhance your music experience by curating personalized music recommendations based on your mood.
 It leverages AI to provide a smart, interactive experience that helps you discover music tailored to your emotions and preferences.